pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 CSV.write("kb07_sim.csv", kb07_sim_df);
 ```

-Have a look:
+Have a look at your simluated data:
 ```@example Main
 print(first(kb07_sim_df, 8))
 ```

+Now that we have a bootstrapped dataset, we can start our power calculation.

 ### Power calculation

 The function `power_table()` from `MixedModelsSim` takes the output of `parametricbootstrap()` and calculates the proportion of simulations where the p-value is less than alpha for each coefficient.
 You can set the `alpha` argument to change the default value of 0.05 (justify your alpha ;).

 ```@example Main